-Director's Name Executive Status Independence Status lan Campbell - Chair Trevor Folsom Non-Executive Chairman Non-Executive Director Independent Independent Diane Pass Non-Executive Director Independent

-The Committee consists entirely of non-executive directors, Ian Campbell, Diane Pass and Trevor Folsom.
-The chairperson, Ian Campbell is not Board chair and is an independent director.
-The number of Committee meetings held and attended by each member is disclosed in the 'Meetings of directors' section of the Directors' report.
+Director's NameExecutive StatusIndependence StatusIan CampbellNon-Executive DirectorIndependentTrevor FolsomNon-Executive DirectorIndependentDiane Pass - ChairNon-Executive DirectorIndependentThe Committee consists entirely of non-executive directors, Ian Campbell, Diane Pass and Trevor Folsom.
+The chairperson,Diane Pass is not Board chair and is an independent director.Diane Pass is not Board chair and is an independent directors' section of the Directors' report.The Directors' report.